stlab/better-code/better-code/src/chapter-3-errors.md

   well-formed document that is subtly changed from its state before the error would be especially bad.

-These examples show that even if invariants are upheld, a program can be very scathed indeed.

 ### What About Recovery From Bugs?

 We've just seen an examples of recovery from an input error and a failure.